 Profit and Loss Account Template is a ready-to-use template in Excel, Google Sheet, and OpenOffice Calc that helps you prepare your Income Statement within minutes.

-The Profit and Loss Account is a simple and ready-to-use Excel Template that enables you to summarize the revenues, costs, and expenses that a company incurs a specified period.
-Usually, companies prepare this statement quarterly and yearly and sometimes even monthly.
+Furthermore, It enables you to summarize the revenues, costs, and expenses that a company incurs a specified period.
+Usually, companies prepare this statement quarterly and yearly, and sometimes even monthly.

 What is a Profit And Loss Account?

 Profit and Loss Account is the first financial statement prepared before preparing the Balance Sheet.
 It is also known as the P&L account or Income Statement.

-It provides a complete summary of revenue generated and expenses incurred by a company, which in turn gives an insight into a company’s financials.
-It helps us to define whether the company is making profits or a loss.
+The Income Statement provides a complete summary of revenue generated and expenses incurred by a company, which in turn gives an insight into a company’s financials.
+It helps us to define whether the company is making profits or incurring losses.

 In simple terms, the profit and loss statement provides a detailed look into the financial health of a company during the accounting year.